marmelab/react-admin/docs/Actions.md

 );
 ```

 So, should you pass the parameters when calling the hook, or when executing the callback?
-It's up to you; but if you have the choice, we recommend to pass the parameters when calling the hook (second example below).
+It's up to you; but if you have the choice, we recommend passing the parameters when calling the hook (second example below).

 ```jsx
 // set params when calling the hook